cyrstotz/DSL_project1/README.md

 # ETH Code Clustering Repository

-This sub repository contains scripts and workflows for embedding, clustering, and demonstrating how to use the OpenAI API with Azure used in the report for the DSL Project
+This sub repository contains scripts and workflows for embedding, clusterin and how to use the OpenAI API with Azure used in the report for the DSL Project

 ---

 ## Repository Contents

 ### 1. `data` Folder
-   Contains `split_by_subproblem` and `split_by_problem` with all data used in the report
+   Contains `split_by_subproblem` and `split_by_problem` with all data used in the report.
+For each embedding we have the tex files as well as the json files.